cbe453/arc-plato-shell/_episodes/03-files.md

 **Renaming**---How do we go about changing the name of a file?
 It turns out that `mv` is also used to rename files and directories.
 Although this may not seem intuitive at first, think of it as *moving* a file to be stored under a different name.
-The syntax is quite similar to moving files: `mv oldName newName`.
+The general syntax is quite similar to moving files: `mv oldName newName`.

 ```